Skip to main content

 • Livestream Campus – Participate in live, real-time instruction from the comfort of your home, office or whatever location you choose.
 This new option allows students to learn remotely while benefiting from live interaction with professors and fellow cohort members one evening a week in eight-week courses.
 Learn more about this option in this Q&A

-We now offer two start dates.
-Our summer start date is May 5, 2024.
+We now offer May and August start dates.
 Our fall start date is Aug.
 25, 2024.

 Your leadership is needed in organizations today and your degree will open doors you never imagined, both now and in the future.
 You can complete our 54-credit, cohort-style degree program in just three years — or less — if transferring in post-master's credits.